Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 In recent years, travel passes have become a big thing around the world, and Taipei is no exception.
 Besides choosing where to stay in Taipei, travelers to Taiwan now have to decide whether they should get the Taipei Fun Pass while planning their trip.
 There are actually a few pass choices, with the most popular being the Taipei Unlimited Fun Pass.
 Is the Taipei Unlimited Fun Pass Worth the money?
 We’ll soon find out.

-There is actually quite a lot to know about these passes, and since I often recommend them in my Taiwan travel articles, I’ve decided to write this detailed guide to clarify a number of issues you will face while creating your Taipei itinerary and help you answer the question, “Should I get a Taipei Fun Pass?”
+There is actually quite a lot to know about these passes, and since I often mention them in my Taiwan travel articles, I’ve decided to write this detailed guide to clarify a number of issues you will face while creating your Taipei itinerary and help you answer the question, “Should I get a Taipei Fun Pass?”

 – Order a Taipei Transport Fun Pass on Klook.